Fundamental Analysis Guides

 The Piotroski F-Score is a useful tool for identifying undervalued stocks, but there are several key limitations that investors should consider.
 These include sector-specific concerns and the influence of market fluctuations.

-One major limitation is its focus on historical data, which might not reflect current market conditions influenced by factors like the COVID-19 pandemic.
+One major limitation is its focus on historical data, which may not reflect current market conditions influenced by factors such as the COVID-19 pandemic.
 This means the score might miss recent corporate developments such as new equity issuance or unexpected financial downturns.

 Another issue is that the tool does not account for cyclical sectors, where performance can vary widely based on economic cycles.
 For example, industries such as airlines or oil might not be accurately assessed by the F-Score due to their inherent volatility.